jeffreytse/jekyll-jeffreytse-blog/_posts/2021-02-08-the-morphology-of-english-words.md

   - From Latin `aevum`
 - `ever`: at any time (e.g. forever)
 - `evite`: to shun, avoid (e.g. inevitable)
-- `fac`: the same as `fact` (e.g. facile, facility, facsimile, faculty)
+- `fac`: the same as `fact` (e.g. facile, facility, facsimile, faculty, face)
-- `fact`: to form, build, to make, to do, to set, to put (e.g. factor, factoid, artefact, factious, facture, faction, artifact, olfaction)
+- `fact`: to form, build, to make, to do, to set, to put; appearance, face (e.g. factor, factoid, artefact, factious, facture, faction, artifact, olfaction)
 - `fall`: downward movement (e.g. waterfall)
 - `fame`: fame, reputation
 - `fan`: to show, to appear, to bring to light (e.g. fancy, fantasy, fanatic,